Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Test Results

+\textit{K-ary} search methods exhibit a performance superior to any other method with logarithmic complexity.
+This is not surprising as they use SIMD instructions for the solution of the scalar problem, whereas other logarithmic methods do not, except perhaps for MKL.
+Since their layout is comparable to the one used by \textit{\EytzingerName}, they are also not affected by the drop in performance for large arrays.

-\paragraph{Direct Search} All versions of direct search (algorithms \ref{alg:direct}, \ref{alg:direct-2}, \ref{alg:directcache}) yield a throughput increase of at least one order of magnitude with respect to binary search algorithms.
+All versions of \textit{direct search} (\textit{\DirectName}, \textit{\DirectGapName}, \textit{\DirectCacheName}) run in constant time and are not affected by the size of the array $X$ until it reaches dimensions so large that cache memory effects come into play.
+They exhibit a throughput increase of at least one order of magnitude with respect to \textit{\ClassicName} and significantly faster than the best alternative logarithmic algorithm.
 This is no surprise given the difference in computational complexity.
-As expected, algorithm \ref{alg:direct-2} has slightly inferior performance than algorithm \ref{alg:direct}, due to the increased computation cost.
-Algorithm \ref{alg:directcache} performance is superior to all others for large vectors, where an efficient utilization of cache memory becomes critical.
+As expected, \textit{\DirectGapName} has slightly inferior performance than \textit{\DirectName}, due to the increased computation cost, however this difference disappears as the size of the array grows and cache misses becomes the bottleneck. \textit{\DirectCacheName} is superior to all others not only for large vectors, where an efficient utilization of cache memory becomes critical, but also for small vectors because it retrieves all the data it needs with a single aligned read.

-\paragraph{General Observations} All algorithms show a significant speed-up switching from the scalar to the SSE vectorial implementation, while switching from SSE to AVX leads to less consistent improvements, which vary with the algorithm, the precision and the array size.
-Note that the throughput increase factor achievable via vectorization is expected to be smaller than $d$.
-This is because, using Intel SIMD instructions, as explained in previous sections, perfect vectorization is not achievable.